3 March 2014: MSR Version 1 (MSR-1) Available for Public Comment

 Label Generation Ruleset Tool Project (P1)

 The first project's scope is to develop a specification to represent the IDN LGR and to perform the actions that Registries require to process IDN Variants.
-ICANN staff leads this project and published in 2012, through the IETF technical standard body, a corresponding Internet Draft to gather input from interested parties: http://tools.ietf.org/html/draft-davies-idntables.
+ICANN staff leads this project and published, through the IETF technical standard body, a corresponding Internet Draft to gather input from interested parties: http://tools.ietf.org/html/draft-davies-idntables.
 Input should be sent to firstname.lastname@example.org.

 Procedure to Develop and Maintain the Label Generation Rules for the DNS Root Zone in Respect of IDNA Labels Project (P2.1)